 Think about what you would do if you had pain in your mouth.
-Your first inclination might be to reach for a cold glass of water or a cup of ice cream.
-While you don’t want to start encouraging unhealthy eating habits as a way to deal with the pain of such devices, you can allow your kids to have a treat once in awhile.
+Your first inclination might be to reach for a cold glass of water.
+While you don’t want to start encouraging unhealthy eating habits as a way to deal with the pain of such devices, you can allow your kids to have a treat once in a while.
 Also, this time is a good one for the new of you to research healthy recipes together that can be used to reduce the pain.

 Take a Nap

 Pain and uncomfortable feelings are often worse when people have the time to just sit around and think about how they are feeling, especially when the sufferers are children.
-If none of the other methods are working or appropriate right now, try to get their mind away from the pain.
-Suggesting that they go aside to play with their friends or taking them to an art class at a local studio can help to distract them.
-This technique can work particularly well when the pain is mild.
+If none of the other methods are working or appropriate right now, try to get their mind away.

 Practice Relaxation Techniques